Upper bounds for Heilbronn's triangle problem in higher dimensions: Introduction

-Consider a high dimensional analogue of this question, namely, given $0 \le k \le d$ define $\Delta_{k, d}(n)$ to be the minimum $\Delta$ such that among any $n$ points in $[0, 1]^d$ there are $k+1$ points which form a simplex with $k$-dimensional volume at most $\Delta$.
-Setting $d=k=2$ recovers the original Heilbronn's triangle problem.
-One can also similarly define $\Delta_{k, d}$ for $k > d$ but we are not going to address this case in this note.
-We refer to \cite{L2} for an account of known results.
+In this note, we consider a higher dimensional analogue of this question, namely, given $1 \le k \le d+1$ define $\Delta_{k, d}(n)$ to be the minimum $\Delta > 0$ such that among any $n$ points in $[0, 1]^d$ there are $k$ points which form a simplex with $(k-1)$-dimensional volume at most $\Delta$.
+Setting $d=2, ~k=3$ recovers the original Heilbronn's triangle problem.

 Simple probabilistic and packing arguments imply that